typetools/guava/README-typetools.md

 To run the Guava test suite
 ---------------------------

 This not strictly necessary as the CI process will run them.
-But if you wish to do so, it is a two step process.
+But if you wish to do so, it is a two-step process.
 This can take a long time: 20-30 minutes for the compile step and 30-35 minutes for the test step.
-In order to shorten it a bit, the command lines below only run a single format checker.
+In order to shorten it a bit, the command lines below only run a single checker (the one for format strings).
 First, you must run maven with the install target to get a copy of all the generated jar files in your local maven repository:

 mvn -V -B -U clean install -Dcheckerframework.checkers=org.checkerframework.checker.formatter.FormatterChecker  \
     -Dcheck.value.phase=skip -Dmaven.test.skip -Dmaven.javadoc.skip